Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If `--rebase` is specified then `git pull --rebase` is used.

   * `upgrade [install-options]` [<formulae>]:
-    Upgrade outdated, unpinned brews.
+    Upgrade outdated, unpinned formulae.

     Options for the `install` command are also valid here.

-    If <formulae> are given, upgrade only the specified brews (but do so even if they are pinned; see `pin`, `unpin`).
+    If <formulae> are given, upgrade only the specified formulae (but do so even if they are pinned; see `pin`, `unpin`).

   * `uses [--installed] [--recursive] [--skip-build] [--skip-optional] [--devel|--HEAD]` <formulae>: